nbrockington/vnn/README.md

 # Functionality to add

+-- Visualise final neural network structure and weights for 2D data training.

+-- Implement flexible user choice of number of units in the hidden layer, with immediate visualistion of randomly initialised weights.

 -- Add visualisation of cost function on Test Set data during training (to fmincgv.m)

 -- Add neural network % performance to subplot titles for final Training Set and Test Set visualisations (to vnn1.m)

--- Visualise hidden units for 2D data

--- Implement user choice about uploading saved dataset or generating new dataset (via menu interface)
+-- Implement user choice for uploading saved dataset or generating new dataset (via menu interface)

 -- Visualisation of neural network learning and hidden units fo n-D